Eemeliri/soulgold/README.md

 All the hacks documentation, including the Pokédex, wild encounters, TMs/HMs, items, trainers, and ability data, can be found here. https://eemeliri.github.io/soulgold/

-## Current Progress

-The hack is currently in Beta.

 ## CREDITS
 - [HnS Dev Team](https://github.com/PokemonHnS-Development/pokemonHnS) for their amazing work!
 - [smithk200](https://github.com/smithk200/Gold-And-Silver-Gen-3-Decomp) for porting most of HnS to expansion!